machix/CapstoneProject/FinalTechnicalReport.md

 After refactoring my code to allow for proper unit testing, one can see the benefits of taking a Test Driven Development (TDD) approach.
 In future project, I believe using a TDD approach to development would improve design decisions and save time over the course of the project.

+Future development of this microservice would involve removing the other functionality such as interacting with the user and client database, implementing more sophisticated point-in-polygon algorithms, and performing performance testing on the microservice.

 The algorithm implemented in this project is not the most efficient solution.

 ## References